nitaliano/example-weather-webapp/README.md

 # Example Weather Webapp

 This project is a basic weather app built with technologies like Webpack, Babel, React, React Router, and Redux.
-There will be a blog post exampling bits of this project.
+There will be a blog post explaining bits of this project.

 # Install